We are told that our population is to grow by nearly 40% over the next twenty years.

 - To ignore the axiom that open space is vitally important in the development and sustainability of communities and then be amazed at the lack of parks and sporting facilities;

-- To allow infrastructure to fall in to wrack and ruin for declaring not enough money is available for maintenance whilst sitting on large property holdings that could be sold off to cover the capital shortfall.
+- To allow infrastructure to fall into wrack and ruin and then declaring that there’s not enough money available for maintenance whilst sitting on large property holdings that could be sold off to help meet the costs of proper maintenance.

 - North Sydney Olympic Pool: